I love invitations to create with recycles.

 RELATED: Love art as much as we do?
 Check out these 40+ easy painting activities for kids.

-There has to be a balance of integrating curriculum and allowing your preschooler to explore and discover concepts independently, using their own creativity.
+There must be a balance between integrating the curriculum and allowing your preschooler to explore and discover concepts independently, using their creativity.

 Try to incorporate process-oriented art rather than product-oriented art opportunities.
 We keep most of our supplies in our art cart.